Hepatitis E – The Most Common Cause of Acute Viral Hepatitis in the World

-When it comes to infectious diseases affecting the liver, there seems to be no shortage of possibilities.
-Joining the ranks of Hepatitis A, B, C and D, Hepatitis E (HEV) has been the culprit of several cases of acute hepatitis across the globe.
-Caused only by infection with the Hepatitis E virus, HEV has only been recognized as a distinct human disease since 1980.
+When it comes to liver disease there seems to be no shortage of possibilities.
+Joining the ranks of hepatitis A, B, C and D, hepatitis E (HEV) is no slouch when rounding out the alphabet virus squad.
+HEV is found across the globe, caused only by infection with the hepatitis E virus, and has been recognized as a distinctly human disease since 1980.

-Although the symptoms may be similar, the genetics of each hepatitis virus are unique, with differing modes of transmission, infection course and treatment per disease.
+Although the symptoms may be similar, the genetics of each hepatitis virus are unique, with differing modes of transmission, infection courses, and treatments options per disease.
 However, most experts agree that infection with one or more types of hepatitis viruses simultaneously carries a worse prognosis.
-Especially when laden with chronic Hepatitis C, infection with another hepatitis virus typically leads to an increased potential for liver damage.
+Especially when laden with chronic hepatitis C, infection with multiple hepatitis virus’ typically signals compounding potential for liver damage.

 Where Is Hepatitis E?

 The highest rates of Hepatitis E infection occur in regions where low standards of sanitation promote the transmission of the virus.
-Epidemics of Hepatitis E have been reported in the following locations where fecal contamination of drinking water is common:
+That being said, poor sanitation isn’t always the culprit, and the mechanism by which HEV rears its head varies by region.

 Symptoms and Disease Course

-As a viral infection targeting the liver, symptoms of Hepatitis E are similar to other types of hepatitis:
+As a viral infection targeting the liver, symptoms of Hepatitis E are eerily reminiscent of other strains of hepatitis:

 - Infected persons are presumed contagious for up to two weeks after symptoms appear.

-- There have been no cases of chronic Hepatitis E reported.
+- Unlike hepatitis B and C, there are no known cases of chronic hepatitis E reported.

 - Symptomatic HEV infection is most common in young adults aged 15 to 40 years.